buildpacks/rfcs/text/0000-stack-buildpacks.md

 In the future, we plan to enhance the stack buildpack interface with the following:

 * A `CNB_STACK_TYPE` env var that a stack buildpack can use to behave differently on each part of the stack
+* Support for `creator`.
+Because of the new extend phase, it is not possible to easily run the entire buildpack process with a single binary.

 # Drawbacks
 [drawbacks]: #drawbacks